0xmstore/AssertEQ/README.md

 ### 6. Results

-This search took approximately 21 days of intermittent running of the script to be able to generate the private key due to my MacBook M2 Pro's GPU power limitations.
+This search took approximately 21 days of intermittent running of the script to be able to generate the private key due to my computer's GPU power limitations.
 Successfully generating a private key signals a vulnerability. **However, if it fails to do so, it does not necessarily indicate that the wallet is safe!** You can try running step 5 with additional steps.

 ## Disclaimer